Car Owners Beware: 5 Reasons NOT to Use a Line of Credit to Make Payments

 Line of Credit Alternatives

 - Tweak your spending habits – You’d be surprised how much money you can save just by re-evaluating your budget, especially when it comes to seasonal purchases.
-Eliminating unnecessary expenses throughout the month may allow you to tap into more of your own cash.
+Cutting out unnecessary expenses throughout the month may allow you to tap into more of your own cash.
 With that said, you can use it to make those car payments you have trouble with.

 - Refinance your car loan – Your auto loan isn’t necessarily a fixed deal.
 Rates can drop.
 If that happens, you may be able to refinance at a lower rate, allowing you to make smaller payments and save over time.
 If timing is the issue, you can tweak the schedule so that you can pay at a time that accommodates you best.